 Strengthening Families Month 2021

 April is Strengthening Families Month.
 Join us to promote the safety and well-being of Montana's kids and the value of child abuse prevention.
 Programs throughout Montana are hosting activities to help strengthen families during the month of April.
 Please check with your local health department for COVID-19 safety guidelines.

 Please fill out the form at the bottom of the page if your organization would like to request free promotional materials to support Strengthening Families Month activities.

 - Go Blue all month long!
 Show your support of Montana families and prevention efforts by wearing blue throughout April!
 Share your selfies on Facebook and Instagram using #GoBlue #StrongFamilies #SafeKids #GrowingBetterTogether #CAPM.

 - Nominate a champion of Montana's children and families for a Montana Children's Trust Fund Award by March 5.
 Fill out the nomination form and send to Melissa Lavinder.

 - Attend the virtual Montana Prevent Child Abuse & Neglect Conference on April 27-29.
-Information about registration and the agenda can be found here.
+Information about the conference can be found here.

 - Include Blue Sunday in your service with a theme of strengthening families to honor victims of child abuse and neglect and those who protect them.

 - Take up a collection for CTF to help strengthen families across Montana.

 - Color Pinwheels or Make Pinwheels: Display them at your church or throughout your community.

 - Post a calendar of family-friendly activities available in your community.